Hessner1/Foody/index.md

 ## 🧭 What data the app handles

 ### 📷 1.
 Camera
-The app requests camera access solely to detect a product barcode in real time.
-Frames are analysed **on‑device** by the operating system's barcode scanner.
-The app does **not** take, save, or transmit photos or video.
+The app uses the camera to detect a product barcode in real time.
+These live scanning frames are analysed **on‑device** by the operating system's barcode scanner and are **never saved or transmitted**.
+Separately, the camera (or your gallery) powers the optional **"help add a product"** action in section 5 — and only the photos you explicitly submit there ever leave your device.

 ### 🔢 2.
 The barcode you scan
 When you scan or type a barcode, the app sends that **number** to our product‑lookup